ashvardanian/SimSIMD/README.md

     list(pool.map(compute_slice, range(num_threads)))
 ```

-For users who want a ready-made low-latency thread pool without the oversubscription baggage of OpenMP, we built [Fork Union](https://github.com/ashvardanian/ForkUnion) — a minimalist fork-join library for C, C++, and Rust that avoids mutexes, CAS atomics, and dynamic allocations on the critical path, with optional NUMA pinning on Linux.
+For users who want a ready-made low-latency thread pool without the oversubscription baggage of OpenMP, we built [ForkUnion](https://github.com/ashvardanian/ForkUnion) — a minimalist fork-join library for C, C++, and Rust that avoids mutexes, CAS atomics, and dynamic allocations on the critical path, with optional NUMA pinning on Linux.

 ### Memory Allocation & Management